jhap1982/giveituruguay/2011/2011-11-04 - The O2, Dublin, Ireland/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Dani California
+2. Dani California
-Charlie
+3. Charlie
-Look Around
+4. Look Around
-Scar Tissue
+5. Scar Tissue
-Throw Away Your Television
+6. Throw Away Your Television
-The Adventures of Rain Dance Maggie
+7. The Adventures of Rain Dance Maggie
-Can't Stop
+8. Can't Stop
-Emit Remmus
+9. Emit Remmus
-Me and My Friends
+10. Me and My Friends
-Factory of Faith
+11. Factory of Faith
-Under the Bridge
+12. Under the Bridge
-Right on Time
+13. Right on Time
-Californication
+14. Californication
-By the Way
+15. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+16. Jam
-Around the World
+17. Around the World
-Everybody Knows This Is Nowhere
+18. Everybody Knows This Is Nowhere
-Give It Away
+19. Give It Away
-Outro Jam
+20. Outro Jam

 ## Notes